 Any kind of business can expose itself to attacks when its employees open themselves up to external threats.
 Most small businesses are not convinced that bad guys are after them.
 What they do not know is that everyone is a likely target, regardless of size.
 Attackers are now carefully selecting their targets, moving away from launching large-scale attacks to focus on more specific and somewhat more “personal” targets.

 “Mobile technology” is just what the name implies—portable technology that isn’t limited to mobile phones.
 This also includes devices like laptops, tablets, and global positioning system (GPS) devices.
 As with any other kind of technology though, there are drawbacks to “going mobile.”
-Mobile devices can expose users’ and organizations’ valuable data to unauthorized people if necessary precautions are not taken against mobile threats.
+Mobile devices can expose users’ and organisations’ valuable data to unauthorised people if necessary precautions are not taken against mobile threats.

 One in approximately five Australian business IPs are exposed to one or more web threats on a typical weekday, while one in approximately eight New Zealand business IPs were exposed, researchers from Deakin University and Trend Micro have revealed.
 Based on the analysis of data and comparison of relative internet risks in various countries, it appears that Australian businesses are attracting a higher rate of cybercriminal activity.